 Lot.
-A single area of land in one ownership, with definite boundaries, uses, or available for use, as the site of one or more buildings.
-[Amended by vote of the Annual town Meeting of April 30, 2007, approved by the Attorney General on June 11, 2007 and posted according to law on June 25, 2007.]
+An area of land in single ownership with definite boundaries, established by a recorded plan or deed, including a lot created by combining several previously recorded lots, and used or available for use as the site of one or more buildings or for any other purpose.
+[Amended by vote of Annual Town Meeting, Article 13, effective November 4, 2019, and approved by the Attorney General on November 1, 2021 and posted according to law on November 4,2021]